Saudi king gives women right to vote

 Tarek Fadaak, a member of the Shura Council and former chairman of the Jeddah city council, said: "The royal decision will not be challenged... but what remains to be seen is how these directives will be applied."

-Naila Attar, who organized a campaign for women to be allowed to participate in the municipal council elections, said the move marked the beginning of progress.
+Naila Attar, who organised a campaign for women to be allowed to participate in the municipal council elections, said the move marked the beginning of progress.

 "Despite the issue of the effectiveness of these councils, women's involvement in them was necessary.
 Maybe after women join there will be other changes," she said.
 "It is the top of the pyramid and a step in the direction for more decisions regarding women."